jplozf/bside/README.md

 - BSide aims to be the Boundless and Smart IDE for Python.
 - BSide is cross platform, tested on Linux and Windows.
-- BSide is written using Python 3.x and PyQt.
+- BSide is written using Python 3.x and PyQt5.

 ## Built with